 How we measure reliability.

-Every number here is derived from the same real-time feeds the agency publishes — scored against ground truth we reconstruct ourselves.
+Every number here — for Metrobus and Metrorail alike — is derived from the same real-time feeds the agency publishes, scored against ground truth we reconstruct ourselves.
 No schedules taken at face value, no agency-supplied grades.
 This is what the data actually shows.

 Expected wait the headline

-The single most honest number for a rider: how long you actually wait at a stop you arrive at randomly, once buses bunch and gaps open up.
+The single most honest number for a rider: how long you actually wait at a stop or platform you arrive at randomly, once vehicles bunch and gaps open up.
 It is not half the scheduled headway — irregularity makes the real wait longer.

 The metrics

-- Mean headwayAverage observed time between consecutive buses on a stop, per direction.
+- Mean headwayAverage observed time between consecutive vehicles at a stop or platform, per direction.

 - Headway regularityCoefficient of variation of headways.
 Lower is steadier; high values mean bunching and long gaps.

-- On-timeShare of arrivals within a window of schedule — 1 minute early to 5 minutes late.
+- On-timeShare of arrivals within a window of schedule — measured per mode.
+Bus: 1 minute early to 5 minutes late.
+Rail: 2 minutes early to 5 minutes late — the early side is looser than bus because an early train, unlike an early bus, doesn't leave you behind.

 - Schedule deviationMedian minutes off schedule.
 Positive means running late.

-- GradeAn A–F letter summarizing punctuality, calibrated to the realistic range of urban-bus on-time performance: a C is a median DC route, an A is genuinely strong, an F is the real bottom.
-An absolute scale, not a curve — we don't grade on a curve any more than we'd let an agency.
+- GradeAn A–F letter summarizing punctuality, on an absolute scale, not a curve.
+Each mode is calibrated to its own realistic range: a C is a median route/line, an A is genuinely strong, an F is the real bottom.
+Because the on-time window and the achievable range differ by mode, a rail letter is not directly comparable to a bus letter — each is graded within its own mode's reasonable tolerance.
 Expected wait is still the headline number.

 - TrendThe arrow by a grade is week-over-week: average on-time over the last 7 days vs the 7 before. ↑ improving, ↓ declining, → steady (small swings are treated as steady, not noise).
 We compare full weeks so day-of-week differences cancel out, and we show nothing until there's enough history to be honest — no arrow on a route we've only watched a few days.